vetprac

 What kind of learning materials are included?

 Generally, you can choose printed course notes, a digital copy on USB, or both.
-Everyone gets a digital copy of the procedure guide.
+Everyone gets a printed copy of the procedure guide.

 What happens if I pay and then later can’t attend?